Petition for Appointment of Conservator

 e.
 Issue such further orders as justice may require.

-3.2 Grounds for Guardianship
+3.2 Grounds for Conservatorship

 A detailed statement of facts, medical evidence, and functional assessments supporting the statutory criteria is attached as Schedule C.